 Glasgow’s School of Critical Studies is renowned for its world-leading research, demonstrated through external evaluations (e.g. UK-wide Research Assessment Exercises), substantial and growing grant-capture, and the impact of our research beyond academia.
 The School’s cohort of researchers ranges from early-career academics to internationally-recognised senior scholars, and includes a vibrant postgraduate community.
-Over 120 doctoral degrees were awarded in the School during 2008-2013.
+We award about 25 doctoral degrees per year, and there are currently 200 postgraduate research students in the School, and about 130 students on taught postgraduate programmes.

 The School currently houses the following disciplines: